 After that, many people head to the gay district at Red House in Ximending for a drink or to this party and others for dancing.

-The city will also run a Rainbow Sightseeing Bus (book here) to various sights throughout the month.
+The city usually runs a Rainbow Sightseeing Bus (book here) to various sights throughout the month.
 Drag queens on board will introduce sights and local queer history.

 Taiwan in October: Best Places to Visit